mdn/content/files/en-us/web/api/history_api/working_with_the_history_api/index.md

 Note that `pushState()` never causes a `hashchange` event to be fired, even if the new URL differs from the old URL only in its hash.

-In other documents, it creates an element with a `null` namespace URI.
+In other documents, it creates an element with a `null` namespace URL.

 ### The replaceState() method